jewbre/adventofcode/README.md

 # Advent of Code

+This is follow up code for this project: http://adventofcode.com/.

-Think of functional programming when you are reading these scripts.
+_Think of functional programming while you are reading these scripts._

 There is only one rule for this challenge:
 1. No keyword can be used on this programming challenge.